 When combined with Clinical Apprenticeship/Attorney Supervised Study for bar admissions, both the practical and degree studies may be accomplished.
 Attorney Supervised/Clinical Training is completed in law office and court room settings, and can provide practical legal training and experience in a law practice.

-The Rules Regulating Admissions to The Practice of Law in the United States are established in each state or the District of Columbia, Washington DC by bar examiners or committees.
-The options for admissions are detailed below by a link to statistics published by The National Conference Of Bar Examiners and links to state by state bar admissions requirements.
+The Rules Regulating Admissions to The Practice of Law in the United States are established in each state and the District of Columbia, Washington DC by bar examiners or committees.
+The options for admissions are detailed below through a link to statistics published by The National Conference Of Bar Examiners and links to state by state bar admissions requirements.

 Several states allow all or part bar admission eligibility to be met by Attorney Supervised Study/Apprenticeship (law office study).
 Further, a number of states may allow admission for non-ABA graduates if they complete a LLM from an ABA school.